GSG-G8/W2-MOAA-E-Commerce/README.md

 - The app should be accessible, responsive, and should save its state even after closing the page `local storage`

 ## How we create this app ##
-1. This site we creat it by HTML,Javascript and css Without any framework and we work as Paire programinig,
+1. This site we create it by HTML,Javascript and css Without any framework and we work as Paire programinig,
-2. You will see 3 main pagies in our site
+2. You will see 3 main pages in our site
-    * First page we creat have tow buttons first one take us to seller and the second one take us to the bayer site.
+    * First page is the main :
+      - we create tow buttons first one take us to seller page and the second one take us to buyer page.
-    * Second page is the seller sit :
+    * Second page is the seller :
       - you can add product by this page .
       - delete product
       - edit product
       - search for products
-    * Third page is view all products
+    * Third page is view all products (customer page)
         - add to cart
+        - search about product
-    * Fourth page
+    * Fourth page (cart page)
-    * The last section is contact us form and our social media links.
+       - it contains the product that the customer add it
+       - customer can delete produt from the cart

 ## Works As Group
  `How we Make it`

- consider the form and content of the site
+ Consider the form and content of the site
  Draw the site plan and define the layout
- Divide the project work into team members so that the work is as pairs each pairs work on their sec and make thier issues we gather all sections
+ Divide the project work into team members , at first we work individual then we work as pairs Each one work on his/her section
+ We gather all sections
-    * We decide as ateam to make issues for this site and solve it one by one.
+    * We decide as a team to make issues for this site and solve it one by one.

 ## Stretch goals
-Live chat
-Channle for the site
+add check out interface using payment ways
+Develop cart interface
-get more accessibility for our sit get it modern layout
+get more accessibility for our site get it modern layout